jessiesiat/jessiesiat.github.com/about.md

 permalink: /about/
 ---

+Hi, I'm Jessie!

 I am a PHP developer that eventually became a full stack developer.
 I am using Laravel PHP Framework.

 For frontend tooling I use Vue, Angular and React.

 For mobile development I use Ionic.

+Nowadays, I am venturing into the world of frontend engineering.
+So everything on Javascript and NodeJS.

 I love to read, learn new things and innovate.